The first Mrithika Brindavan of Sri Raghavendra in Tamilnadu and the third in the country.

 Living Saint

-Despite entering Brindavan approximately 350 years ago, he is said to still be alive, responding to the call of his devotee.
+Despite entering Brindavan approximately 350 years ago, he is said to be still alive, responding to the call of his devotee.

 Erode